k2ttycat/AkesiLinja/README.md

 A mod loader for Google Snake.

-/!\ WARNING! /!\ This code is not working yet!
+/!\ WARNING! /!\ This code is not user friendly yet!

+## Usage

+Currently there is no GUI, but you can load your mod using one of the following options.

+1. Run `localStorage.setItem("snakeMod", yourMod)`, then refresh the page.
+2. Run `localStorage.setItem("snakeModUrl", yourUrl)`, and host your mod at `yourUrl`.

 ## License